-Basel, tidy and quiet town that tourists love very much is located on the spot where German, French and Swiss borders meet.
+Basel, a tidy and quiet town that tourists love very much is located on the spot where German, French, and Swiss borders meet.
 It is the capital of the Halbkanton or Basel-Stadt.
-The canton lays along the Rhine River, at the mouths of the Birs and Wiese rivers.
+The canton lies along the Rhine River, at the mouths of the Birs and Wiese rivers.

 A big number of tourists are attracted by the world-famous ART Basel festival.
 Also, it has many museums, iconic buildings, and galleries.
 It is ideal for vacation since all interesting spots are within walking distance from each other.

 Basel is well connected with other Swiss cities and neighboring countries.
 The most common language people speak in the city is Swiss German.
 But you won’t have problems trying to communicate in English or French.

 The old town

 The old town is part of Basel that is between the river and the old city gate at Spalentor.
 It is one of the most visited places in the city.
 This part of Basel is not big but it has a lot of charm and a historical atmosphere.